SachinShewale2611/JavaScript-Mini-Project---Javascript-JS-Prototypes-Prototype-Inheritance-JS-F---zianncvhu0ng/README.md

 # Whack-a-mole

-Whack a mole is a game in which there is a mole in the grid and you have to hit it under a time limit as many times as you can.
+Whack a mole is a game in which there is a mole in the grid and to score you have to hit it under a time limit, mole keeps changing its location.
 ## Table of contents

 - [Overview](#overview)